augustluhrs/Community_CYOA/README.md

 - real time multiplayer with voting on next node and collab story at end
 - nodes that can link to existing nodes/return to checkpoints
 - personal stats
+- upgrade to actual database server
+- use indexing if db gets slow
+- could create db from json file instead of db